Hackett Hemwall Prolotherapy

-Dr. Hackett also studied his patients and reported on their results with Prolotherapy.
+Dr. Hackett also studied his patients and reported on their results.
 In his words, “In approximately 5,000 injections, no unfavorable incident occurred.
 During a 21-year period, 1,857 patients with ligament/tendon disability were treated by Prolotherapy in our clinic and hospital.
 The technique of diagnosis and treatment was improved and extended from the low back to the occiput and into the extremities in collaboration with our colleagues to include several thousand patients in which a high degree of success continues.”
-Good to excellent results were reported in 90% of 82 consecutive patients with occipito-cervical disability treated by Prolotherapy during the past four years.
-There were no unfavorable sequellae.”(2)
+Good to excellent results were reported in 90% of 82 consecutive patients with occipito-cervical disability treated during the past four years.
+There were no unfavorable sequellae.”2

 Gustav A. Hemwall, MD.
 Fortunately for us, Dr. Hemwall met Dr. Hackett at that 1957 AMA meeting and was fascinated with Prolotherapy.
 Dr. Hemwall observed Dr. Hackett in his office in the 1950s and became an expert Prolotherapy physician.
-Dr. Hackett passed away at the age of 81 in 1969, but it was Dr. Hemwall who, until his death in 1998, taught the majority of physicians the technique of Prolotherapy.
+Dr. Hackett passed away at the age of 81 in 1969, but it was Dr. Hemwall who, until his death in 1998, taught the majority of physicians this technique.
 Dr. Hemwall trained hundreds of physicians at a medical missionary clinic that was held every March in Honduras – and did this for over 35 years.
-He also held a Prolotherapy conference in Wisconsin every October for the many years.
-Both of these continue to this day under the direction of the Hackett-Hemwall Foundation. (www.hacketthemwall.org).
+He also held a conference in Wisconsin every October for the many years on the Hackett-Hemwall dextrose Prolotherapy technique.
+Both of these continue to this day under the direction of the Hackett-Hemwall Foundation.

-Dr. Hemwall treated more than 10,000 patients worldwide.
-He also reported his clinical experiences with Prolotherapy in a study on 8,000 of those patients.
-In 1974 Dr. Hemwall presented his largest survey of 2,007 Prolotherapy patients to the Prolotherapy Association.
-More than 99% of the patients who completed treatment with Prolotherapy found pain relief, which were similar results to those published by Dr. Hackett.
-He too found that Prolotherapy was completely curative in many cases and provides some pain relief to nearly all.
-(1)
+Dr. Hemwall’s discoveries shaped the way we provide Regenerative Medicine treatments to this day.
+He treated more than 10,000 patients worldwide, and reported his clinical experiences in a study on 8,000 of those patients.
+In 1974 Dr. Hemwall presented his largest survey of 2,007 patients to the Prolotherapy Association.
+More than 99% of the patients who completed treatment found pain relief, which were similar results to those published by Dr. Hackett.
+He too found that Prolotherapy was completely curative in many cases and provides some pain relief to nearly all.1

-- Documented that Prolotherapy could be done safely in the office and did not even require conscious sedation (because the original technique was often done in the hospital under anesthesia or conscious sedation).
+- Documented it could be performed safely in the office and did not even require conscious sedation (because the original technique was often done in the hospital under anesthesia or conscious sedation).

-- Showed that Prolotherapy could be done on multiple body parts at one time.
+- Showed that treatment can be performed on multiple body parts at one time.

 - Discovered that simple dextrose worked great as a proliferant.
 This was an important discovery because it meant patients could receive treatments to multiple areas at once and did not require sedation, which obviously brought the cost per treatment down.